tainh56/Android-web-backup/README.md

 ### Running the Docker Container

 Once the image is built, you can run it as a container.
-The application uses `http-server` to serve the AE2 game files.
+The application uses `http-server` to serve the game files.

-**Running AE2 on port 8080:**
+**Running the game on port 8080:**

-The Docker image is configured to run the `AE2` game version by default.
+The Docker image is configured to run the game by default.
 ```bash
 docker run -d -p 8080:8080 --name ancient-empires-server ancient-empires-web
 ```